yc4ny/xR-EgoPose/README.md

 ```

 Base code is adapted from xR-Egopose's official repository.
-The base Resnet101 code is adapted from Microsoft Research Bin Xiao (Bin.Xiao@microsoft.com).
+The base Resnet code is brought from Microsoft Research Bin Xiao (Bin.Xiao@microsoft.com).
-Some parts of the implementation is referenced and adapted from these users:
+Some parts of the implementation, ideas are referenced and adapted from these users:
 @twice154, @ahuard0, @FloralZhao, @jiangyutong.
 Thanks!